Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Crystals, keys, Demazure crystals and their opposite

-A \emph{key tableau} of shape $\lambda$, in type $C_n$ is a KN tableau in $\mathcal{KN}(\lambda, n)$, in which the set of elements of each column, left to right, is contained in the set of elements of the previous column, if any, and the letters $i$ and $\overline{i}$ do not appear simultaneously as entries, for any $i \in[n]$.
+\begin{defin} A \emph{key tableau} of shape $\lambda$, in type $C_n$, is a KN tableau in $\mathcal{KN}(\lambda, n)$ in which the set of elements of each column is contained in the set of elements of the previous column, left to right, if any, and the letters $i$ and $\overline{i}$ do not appear simultaneously as entries, for any $i \in[n]$.
+A \emph{key tableau} of shape $\lambda$, in type $A_{n-1}$, or in $\mathcal{SSYT}(\lambda, n)$, is a key tableau of type $C_n$ where all entries are positive. \end{defin}

+Given a permutation $\sigma=[\sigma_1\ldots\sigma_n]\in B_n$ (respect. $\mathfrak{S}_n$) in window (respect. one-line) notation \cite{santos2019symplectic} and a partition $\lambda$ with at most $n$ parts, $\sigma$ determines a key tableau $K$ of shape $\lambda$ and weight $\sigma\lambda$, denoted $K=K(\sigma\lambda)$, as follows: the entries in each column of $K$, say with $j$ boxes, are just $\sigma_1,\ldots,\sigma_j$ arranged in increasing order (top to bottom).
+(Note that in the window notation for $B_n$ there are no symmetric entries.)
+In particular, either we consider the minimal or maximal representatives of a coset in $W/W_\lambda$ the corresponding key tableaux are the same.
+The KN tableau $K$ depends only upon the left coset $\sigma W_\lambda$ of the stabiliser subgroup $W_\lambda$ of $W$, and the map $\sigma\mapsto K$ sets up a bijection between such cosets and key tableaux.
+(See \cite{krv23} for type $A_{n-1}$.)